oneapi-src/oneAPI-samples/RenderingToolkit/Tutorial/PathTracingWithEmbree/README.md

 ## Key Features Added

+This program adds application level features to the `triangle_geometry` sample demonstrate a reference monte carlo path tracer program.

-New features added to the ray tracer `triangle_geometry` sample are discussed at a high level.
-The features are then highlighted with in-source implementation details.
+New features added are discussed at a high level.
+The features are then described with in-source implementation details.
 It may take a few rounds of looking at the key feature description and the source-accompanied description to understand the application.

 ### Feature: Added Scenes